 Images (from top): The Laurel Harris Room; The 'I Spy' activity for children; 'Early Morning, Thorndon' by Rita Angus.
 Courtesy of the Christchurch Art Gallery Te Puna o Waiwhetū

 On arrival you'll be welcomed by one of our hosts and given a short illustrated Visitor Guide which provides background information on Katherine Mansfield and the house and garden.
 Unless you have booked a guided tour in advance, your visit will be self-guided.
 Our host will give a short introduction to the house and will be available to answer any questions during your visit or assist with any needs.
 If you have accessibility requirements, you can find more information here.

 For children we have an 'I Spy' activity that encourages them to explore the house and learn about life 100 years ago.
 It is suitable for ages 3+ (with the assistance of an adult for children who are not yet confident readers).
 For children aged 10+, we have an activity sheet with a range of more advanced activities.

-Each room contains an interpretation panel explaining the original function of the room, with quotes from Mansfield's writing to illustrate daily life.
+Each room contains an A3 interpretation panel explaining the original function of the room, with quotes from Mansfield's writing to illustrate daily life.

 Upstairs, the Laurel Harris Room has an extensive timeline of Mansfield's life with photographs and a reading corner where you're invited to sit and explore Mansfield's published work.
 We also have a changing exhibition space.
 Details of our current exhibition can be found on our 'What's On' page.

 We recommend allowing approximately 45 minutes for your visit, but if you're pressed for time you can still enjoy your visit within 30 minutes.
 If you don't have time to read the comprehensive timeline of Mansfield's life in the Laurel Harris Room, it is available for purchase in our giftshop.

-A toilet is available on-site, but as this is a historic house it is unfortunately not wheelchair accessible.
+A toilet is available on-site, but as this is a modestly sized historic house it is unfortunately not wheelchair accessible.